DRA3V50/ZeroTrust-Dashboard/README.md

   - **Graphs**: Dynamic visual representation of Zero Trust and ISO-27001 coverage.
   - **Badges**: Real-time visual summaries of individual controls.

-> **⚠️ Note:** Graphs are updated twice daily to reflect the latest data, without overwriting previous outputs.
+> **⚠️ Note**: Graphs and metrics table are updated twice daily to reflect the latest data, without overwriting previous outputs.

 Graphs feature a professional dark theme with smaller, readable sizes for dashboards or executive briefings.